OctopusDeploy/docs/docs/getting-started/best-practices/lifecycles-and-environments.md

 We **_never_** recommend having a lifecycle with only **production**.
 Any deployment to **production** must deploy to at least one other environment to verify the fix.
 Skipping straight to **production**, especially during an emergency, will make a bad situation worse.

 :::hint
-A lifecycle with a single-phase is an anti-pattern.
-Typically we see this when users are strictly adhering to [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching strategy.
+A lifecycle with a single phase is an anti-pattern.
+Typically we see this when users are strictly adhering to the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching strategy.
 If you create a new build, that build should be deployed through all environments to ensure it will work in **production**.
 :::

 ## Production Approval